FitzroyWoodruff/react_mysql_fullstack/client/README.md

 # React MySQL Full stack blog

-## This project uses/will use the following Stack:
+## This is the frontend part of the project

+### What I an using

 - React
-- MySQL
+- Context API
-- Node
+- React Router
-- Express
+- Axios
 - Tailwindcss
 - Google Fonts